auth0-community/auth0-socketio-jwt/README.md

-# This library is no longer maintained/supported by Auth0

 [![Build Status](https://travis-ci.org/auth0/socketio-jwt.svg)](https://travis-ci.org/auth0/socketio-jwt)

+*This library is no longer maintained/supported by Auth0.*

 Authenticate socket.io incoming connections with JWTs.
 This is useful if you are build a single page application and you are not using cookies as explained in this blog post: [Cookies vs Tokens.
 Getting auth right with Angular.JS](http://blog.auth0.com/2014/01/07/angularjs-authentication-with-cookies-vs-token/).